 Unusual Options Activity Insight: Walmart

-On Wednesday, shares of Walmart (NYSE:WMT) saw unusual options activity.
-After the option alert, the stock price moved up to $140.77.
+Shares of Walmart (NYSE:WMT) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $139.9.

 - Option Type: SWEEP